nadirabid/exercise_parser/README.md

 ####  Now

-- [ ] FeedView: show total time of workout
+- [ ] FeedView: if could not parse - show raw string - needed fosho
 - [ ] WorkoutEditor: Create a view/input to allow naming the working (also pick a default name)
 - [ ] WorkoutEditor: timer looks ugly - annoying work
 - [ ] WorkoutEditor: fix the hide button
-- [ ] FeedView: if could not parse - show raw string - needed fosho
 - [ ] Create icon for app - annoying wokr
 - [ ] Pick a new app color - annoying work
+- [ ] Get/save profile picture from server
+- [ ] Workout date should not be optional
+- [ ] Time elapsed should not be optional
 - [ ] Exercise search????
 BIG IFF

 #### Reminder (*important*)